-For this month’s question, it took me a while to come up with one writing rule in particular that I wish I had never heard; after all there are quite a few rules to wade through.
+There are quite a few writing ‘rules’ to wade through, so it took me a while to come up with one writing rule in particular that I wish I had never heard.
 Author Anne R Allen has written a blog post about writing rules that can (and should) be broken, and has even added to the list in a further post.
 So I guess rules are meant to be broken. 😉

 The one rule that stood out the most to me was the rule of ‘write what you know’.
 That is one rule which I’ve always been conflicted about.
 Writing what you know is a good starting point for beginners, but writing what you know can, let’s face it, get a little bit boring.
 I’m sure there are many events in my life that would make people want to claw the walls if they ever read about it, yet there have also been moments that can be used to write about.